Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 A cup is really just a water container if you think hard enough.
 You can put water inside a tub, bucket, or anything that can hold/not hold water!

+> Finding the right level of abstraction is an art in of itself.
+Too high and the classes will start to appear as just layers of indirection.
+Making it hard to get any contexet when debugging and there is a ton more boilerplate.
+Too low and the classes will begin to become tightly coupled to the implementation.
+Making any change of the class very difficult, tedious, and slow.

 A sink is really just a way to get water.
 Water can come from a hose, water bottle, or anything that holds and dispenses water.